ridercz/ESP-TMEP/README.md

 ---------- | -------------- | --------- | ------
 `https://` | `demo.tmep.cz` | `/?temp=` | `22.63`

+You can define up to three URLs.

 ### Operational mode

 Device then restarts to operational mode.
-In this mode, in addition to sending the measurement to remote servers, runt a local web server, offering the following services:
+In this mode, in addition to sending the measurement to remote servers, runs a local web server, offering the following services:

 URI              | Description
 ---------------- | ------------------------------------